You are desperate to get your chores completed, but your toddler will not leave you alone!

 Are there any good ideas for independent play?

-I can guarantee that my Son will play happily on his own with sand and water toys, or lock and key toys.
+I can guarantee that my son will play happily on his own with sand and water toys or lock and key toys.
 Duplo is another awesome independent play toy.
-Your toddler may need some help when they first begin building things.
-Once their imagination takes over, they are away building things on their own.

-Why does my Child cry for attention?
+Why does my child cry for attention?

-When should I seek help with my ‘attention-seeking’ toddler?
+When should I seek help with my attention-seeking toddler?

 The simple answer is; when you feel like you need to seek professional help!
-Only you will know the situation you are in, and professionals will be able to help guide you through the process.

 Conclusion